 This free service from the Oregon Department of Justice provides up-to-the-minute information about scams, frauds and other threats to consumers.

-Oregon Housing and Community Services held a Facebook live (bilingual English and Spanish) on the Homeowner Assistance Fund, preventing scams, and resources available to homeowners concerned about foreclosure.
+Oregon Housing and Community Services held Facebook Lives (in English and Spanish) on foreclosure prevention, forbearance options, preventing scams, and legal resources.
+Watch them all.

 Keeping Your Home